Skip to main content

 ✅ Best Practices

-• Use AbstractChangeTemplate<SHARED_CONFIG, EXECUTION, ROLLBACK> with the appropriate generic types for your use case.
+• Use AbstractChangeTemplate<SHARED_CONFIG, APPLY, ROLLBACK> with the appropriate generic types for your use case.

-• Use shared configuration (<ConfigType, Void, Void>) when both apply and rollback need the same configuration data.
+• Use shared configuration (<ConfigType, Apply, Rollback>) when both apply and rollback need the same configuration data.

-• Document your template's purpose and generic types clearly for users.
+• Document your template's purpose, generic types, and expected YAML structure clearly for users.

 • Group multiple templates by domain when packaging a library.